PantherLAB/PantherDashboard/docs/Readme.md

 ![02 Init Screen](https://github.com/user-attachments/assets/7099a71d-0043-4c2a-a9a6-01db4ca8fe28)

-1. Projects: Panther Dashboard will display all the projects currently opened by LabVIEW
+[1] Projects: Panther Dashboard will display all the projects currently opened by LabVIEW

-2. Targets: After selecting a Project, Panther Dashboard will display all the available targets.
+[2] Targets: After selecting a Project, Panther Dashboard will display all the available targets.

-3. Scanning Options:
+[3] Scanning Options:

   - Scan All: If checked Panther Dashboard will search and scan all the modules in a projects, if unchecked, Panther Dashboard will display a list with all the modules to let the developer to decide which ones will be scanned by Panther Dashboard.
   - Include Dependencies: If checked Panther Dashboard will include DQMH Modules that are under LabVIEW Dependencies, including the ones in vi.lib or any other location.

+[4] Scan Project Button: Click this button to begin with the Scan.

 ![03 Init Screen Previous projects](https://github.com/user-attachments/assets/317f950d-4e35-4ebf-8d52-ee375ac8e3e0)

-## Panther Dashboard keep track of the last 20 previously worked projects
+>Panther Dashboard keep track of the last 20 previously worked projects

-1. Recent Project: Double Click, Panther Dashboard will take care of opening the project and LabVIEW Libraries.
+[1] Recent Project: Double Click, Panther Dashboard will take care of opening the project and LabVIEW Libraries.

-2. Open DQMH Project: Click this button and explore your system to open a Project previously scanned by panther dashboard.
+[2] Open DQMH Project: Click this button and explore your system to open a Project previously scanned by panther dashboard.

 ## User Interface: